erdnaxe/kraby/docs/training_one_leg.md

 ### Enjoying results

-Because Kraby environments use PyBullet rendering, you need to edit `enjoy.py` and `a2c_ppo_acktr/envs.py`:
+Because Kraby environments use PyBullet rendering, you need to edit `a2c_ppo_acktr/envs.py`:

 ```diff
 diff --git a/a2c_ppo_acktr/envs.py b/a2c_ppo_acktr/envs.py